 In this syntax, the forward slashes /.../ serve as indicators that we're crafting a regular expression pattern.
 It's analogous to how you'd use quotes "" to define a string.
 Flags, meanwhile, are letters added after the pattern that alter the search in some way.
 For instance, "g" enables a global search that finds all matches rather than stopping after the first match.

-Method #2: The RegExp Constructor Function
+Method #2: The RegExp constructor function

 The second method involves the use of the RegExp constructor function.
 Its syntax is slightly different: